framwrk/pallet/FEATURES.md

 # Pallet — Features

-Everything Pallet v0.1.0 can do, and how to do it.
+Probably everything Pallet can do, and how to do it.

 If you just want to get moving: launch the app, press **⌘K** to connect to a server, click a file, press **F5** to send it to the other pane.
 The rest of this document is detail.